-But even if you’re not staying there as a guest, the resort still offers some exceptional amenities, including Timberlake’s Restaurant, Headwaters Pub, and the Spa at Chetola Resort.
+But even if you’re not staying there as a guest, the NC mountain resort still offers some exceptional amenities, including Timberlake’s Restaurant, Headwaters Pub, and the Spa at Chetola Resort.

-Tucked back behind the Chetola Lodge, right next to the indoor pool, the spa offers a broad array of services.
+Tucked back behind the lodge, right next to the indoor pool, the spa offers a broad array of services.
 They include massages, facials, nail treatments, cosmetic applications, and a hair salon.

 We enjoyed a relaxing Couples Massage there, and the spa treatment proved perfect for helping us both feel reconnected and rejuvenated.